ddbj/www/_ddbj/organism-e.md

 Acetobacteraceae bacterium ITDI2.1</code></pre>

-In cases of **eukaryotes**, a tentative name should be assigned to every species candidate (operational taxonomic unit, OTU), or, as the case may be, every strain/isolate.
+In cases of **eukaryotes**, a tentative name should be assigned to every species candidate (operational taxonomic unit, OTU).
+Though, tentative names have been assigned to strains, isolates, or other sample IDs, redundant assignments are now avoided.

 **Format**
 - \<genus (or upper) name> sp. \<OTU ID> # eukaryotes